- Freshmen Students

 Bulldog Bound is a special day for admitted students.
 You will attend a class, go on a campus-wide scavenger hunt and learn about first-year campus life.
 Parents are also encouraged to attend to learn about services and programs available to the newest group of Bulldogs.

 Submit necessary documents

-- Submit your nonrefundable $200 tuition deposit indicating your intention to enroll at TLU.
+- Submit your nonrefundable $200 enrollment deposit ($300 starting with fall 2015 candidates) indicating your intention to enroll at TLU.

 - International students submit a $1,000 deposit.

 - Preferred deposit deadline is May 1; must submit in order to reserve housing and sign up for advising and registration (Bulldog Basics)